Ibrahim-Omran/thalj/README.md

 THALJ is an Mobile application (IOS/Android) develop by flutter it serve on drivers and clinets that need to dliver products from place to other

 ## Folder structure
-We have applied clean archeticture concept and here is the basic folder structure:
+We have applied MVVM archeticture concept and here is the basic folder structure:

 core folder structure that flutter provides:
 ```